apache/fury/docs/protocols/xlang_object_graph_spec.md

 #### Map Key-Value data

-Map iteration is too expensive, Fury won't compute the header like for collection before since it introduce [considerable overhead](https://github.com/apache/incubator-fury/issues/925).
+Map iteration is too expensive, Fury won't compute the header like for list since it introduce [considerable overhead](https://github.com/apache/incubator-fury/issues/925).
 Users can use `MapFieldInfo` annotation to provide header in advance.
 Otherwise Fury will use first key-value pair to predict header optimistically, and update the chunk header if the prediction failed at some pair.